tiwinie/Neural-Emulation-of-Mass-Flow-Runout/README.md

 ## Acknowledgments

 Built on the dataset and base architecture released by Nava, Chen & Van Wyk de Vries (2025).
-This repository extends their work with a full training pipeline, evaluation, and an applied case study, completed as part of a research internship.
+This repository extends their work with a full training pipeline, evaluation, completed as part of a research internship.